 Senna recovered to second place ahead of Piquet and piled the pressure on Boutsen.

-But the Belgian driver was implacable and crossed the line 0.288s of Senna to claim his third and final F1 win.
+But the Belgian driver valiantly defended his leading position and crossed the line 0.288s ahead of Senna to claim his third and final F1 win.
 Piquet took the final podium spot ahead of Patrese.